By Eric Johnson

-If there was a Great Apostasy, then The Church of Jesus Christ of Latter-day Saint may very well be the one and only true church on earth.
+If a Great Apostasy took place, then The Church of Jesus Christ of Latter-day Saint may very well be the one and only true church on earth.
 If it is, then Mormons should be considered the only true Christians; this would mean that anyone belonging to Evangelical Christianity would be in error.
 If this is the case, then Mormons should reserve the word “Christian” for themselves, as those not belonging to the LDS Church are not true Christians.

-However, if there was no Great Apostasy, then The Church of Jesus Christ of Latter-day Saints has no purpose and should not exist.
-Only those who follow God’s Word should be considered true Christians, and anyone belonging to Mormonism should be considered in error.
-IF this is the case, then Mormons should not be considered true Christians.
+However, if the Great Apostasy did not take place, then The Church of Jesus Christ of Latter-day Saints is false and it should be pointed out as being wrong.
+Only those who follow God’s Word should be considered true Christians, and anyone who belongs to the LDS Church should be considered in error.
+If this is the case, then Mormons are not true Christians.

 1. The apostasy means that all the Christian churches are wrong

 According to the Pearl of Great Price in the Standard Works, Joseph Smith—the founder of the LDS Church—claimed that God the Father and Jesus visited him in the “sacred grove” in an event called the “First Vision.”
 Reporting in Joseph Smith-History 1:18, he asked which church was true.
 He claimed in verse 19: